-• At this time, the only FDA approved artificial heart that is in-scope for this Guideline are the 70 cc SynCardia Total

-Artificial Heart and the 50cc SynCardia Total Artificial Heart.

-- The following MCSDs for use in adults when used in accordance with the FDA approved indications: - Abbott HeartMate II[TM] Left Ventricular Device (LVAD) in adults - Abbott HeartMate 3[TM] LVAD in adults and adolescents - Other durable MCSDs intended for use in adults subject to the benefit within the coverage document.
+- At this time, the only FDA approved artificial hearts that are in-scope for this Guideline are the 70 cc SynCardia Total Artificial Heart and the 50cc SynCardia Total Artificial Heart. - The following MCSDs when used in accordance with the FDA approved indications: - Abbott HeartMate IITM Left Ventricular Assist Device (LVAD) in adults - Abbott HeartMate 3TM LVAD in adults and adolescents - Other durable MCSDs intended for use in adults subject to the benefit within the coverage document.